naamaCohen1/Ex02/README.md

-# Simple Console Memory Game1!
+# Simple Console Memory Game!

 Language: C#

+Clone the repository, enter src directory to see the code.
+To play the game, click the exe file at bin directory.

-Clone the repository and execute the solution.
-Memory_game.sln You can play with a friend or against the computer.
+You can play with a friend or against the computer.
 When running the program:
 1. Type your name